piyook/torch-it/README.md

 # 🚀 Project Nuke

-A powerful, all-in-one shell script to **reset, clean, and rebuild** your Node.js (and optionally Dockerized) project environments with a single command.
+A powerful, all-in-one script to **reset, clean, and rebuild** your Node.js (and optionally Dockerized) project environments with a single command.

 ---

-## What does `nuke.sh` do?
+## What does `nuke` do?

 ### Core Operations (Always Performed)